tradingview-pine-seeds/docs/ui.md

 When you call the function, the first two parameters define the data source:

-- `source` — a group of symbols whose name matches the GitHub repository name.
+- `source` — the data source name, it matches your GitHub repository name.
-- `symbol` — a name of the symbol in the group that corresponds to a specific data file.
+- `symbol` — the symbol name that refers to a specific data file.

 Note that these parameters uniquely determine the requested series so they can't be empty strings.